-We all know that zero multiplied by anything is zero, but that doesn’t mean that a stay-at-home parent should not have life insurance.
-In fact, as a stay-at-home parent, you make hugely valuable contributions to your household — contributions that would cost your family a pretty penny should something happen to you.
+We all know that zero multiplied by anything is zero, but that doesn’t mean that a stay-at-home parent should forgo life insurance.
+In fact, as a stay-at-home parent, you make incredibly valuable contributions to your household — contributions that would cost your family a pretty penny should something happen to you.

-But does that mean that a stay-at-home parent needs more than $1 million in life insurance?
-Probably not.
+But how does that translate in terms of life insurance coverage?
+Does that mean that a stay-at-home parent needs more than a $1 million policy?

 Related: The Complete Guide to Life Insurance

 The truth is that in single-parent households, not all of these services are outsourced.
-Yes, if something happened to you, your spouse would have to pay for daycare and would probably like to pay for extra services like housekeeping.
+Yes, if something happened to you, your spouse would have to pay for child care and would probably appreciate hiring someone for extra services like housekeeping.
 But plenty of working single parents clean the house, make the lunches, plan the doctor’s appointments, run to school and soccer practice, and still work.

 The Goal is Something In Between

-Here’s one process for deciding how much life insurance to carry for the stay-at-home parent in your family:
+Here’s a look at one process for deciding how much life insurance to carry for the stay-at-home parent in your family.

 Step 1: Calculate What You Actually Need

-First, talk about what life would look like if that parent died.
-No one likes to think about this possibility, but to make good life insurance decisions you must.
+First of all, you should talk about what life would look like if that parent died.
+No one likes to think about this possibility, of course.
+However, you have to so you can make good life insurance decisions.

-Remember to look at the ways a stay-at-home parent saves your family money, as well.
-For instance, many stay-at-home moms are able to shave hundreds off the monthly grocery bill by meal planning, couponing, and cooking at home.
+Remember to look at the ways a stay-at-home parent usually saves your family money, as well.
+For instance, many stay-at-home parents can shave hundreds off the monthly grocery bill by meal planning, couponing, and cooking at home.
 If something happened to this parent, the family’s food costs could go up quite a bit.

 Related: How to Create a Bare Bones Budget

-Also look into counseling services.
-If something happens to your children’s primary caregiver, chances are they’ll need some professional help to cope in a healthy way.
+Don’t forget to look into counseling services.
+If something happens to your children’s primary caregiver, chances are high that they’ll need some professional help to cope in a healthy way.
 How much would some basic grief counseling or therapy cost your family?

-Again, it’s not fun to think about these possibilities, but it’s essential to choosing the right amount of life insurance for a stay-at-home parent.
+Again, it’s not fun to think about these possibilities, but it’s essential to choose the right amount of life insurance for a stay-at-home parent.

 Step 2: Figure Out How Much It Costs

-Second, research how much life insurance coverage would cost.
-Term life insurance rates are typically low.
+Next, you’ll want to research how much life insurance coverage would cost.
+Term life insurance rates are typically pretty inexpensive.
 But if you’re a one-income family living on a tight budget, you may not be able to afford much coverage.
 On the other hand, if rates are very low, you might be able to afford the luxury of more coverage.

-The key is to make sure you can pay for it, even if you get into a bind financially.
-Not paying your premiums can result in a termination of coverage, which is not a place you want to find yourself.
+The key is to make sure you can pay for it, even if you get into a financial bind down the line.
+Not paying your premiums can result in a termination of coverage, which is not a place you want to put your family.

-The reality is, life insurance isn’t all that expensive if you know where to look.
-One of the best places a stay-at-home mom can look for life insurance is Bestow.
+The reality is that life insurance isn’t all that expensive if you’re in relatively good health - and if you know where to look.

 Find the Cheapest Insurance Quotes in Your Area